vitalab/deep-learning-tutorials/README.md

 ### Installing Jupyter Widgets
-To get some interactive features, e.g. progress bars, to display properly in JupyterLab, you also need to activate and/or activate the required widgets, by following the instructions below:
+To get some interactive features, e.g. progress bars, to display properly in JupyterLab, you also need to install and/or activate the required widgets, by following the instructions below:
 ```shell script
 # Setup ipywidgets to work with JupyterLab